botoxparty/fedex-test/README.md

 [![npm version](https://badge.fury.io/js/simple-profanity-filter.svg)](https://badge.fury.io/js/simple-profanity-filter)

+A really simple library that uses RegEx to parse bad words from a string.

 - No dependencies
 - Uses Google's swear word list (was previously an API but is now closed)
 - Tests included